Institute of Banking

 or

-• Admission may also be considered for experienced professionals who do not meet the admission requirements as set out above, where they can demonstrate knowledge through their work i.e. they have more than 5 years' experience in a management role (to be considered on a case by case basis).
+• Admission may also be considered for experienced professionals who do not meet the admission requirements as set out above, where they can demonstrate knowledge through their work i.e. they have more than 5 years’ experience in a management role.

-You must be a current member of IOB, or the The Compliance Institute in Ireland to undertake this programme.
+You must be a current member of the Compliance Institute or IOB to undertake this programme, (membership year - January to December).

 Assessment Info